awpala/my-omscs-notes/cs-6290/12-cache-review.md

 The key to solving these types of problems is to determine the breakdown of the address in question into its constituent offset, index, and tag regions.

-With a `256-byte` block size, this means that there are `8 bits` constituting the block offset, as depicted in the figure shown above.
+With a `256-byte` block size, this means that there are `8 bits` (i.e., `log_2(256) = log_2(2^8) = 8`) constituting the block offset, as depicted in the figure shown above.
 In hexadecimal notation, this corresponds to the two least-significant digits.
 These can be conveniently ignored, with additional focus then placed on the directly index bits.

 Conflicts occur where different blocks have the ***same*** index bits.
 To determine the number of bits in the index region, this can be determined via the number of blocks in the cache as per `16 KB / 256 bytes = 64 blocks`, and correspondingly `64 = 2^6` or equivalently `log_2(64) = 6` bits required to specify the index bits (as in the figure shown above).